 - Arts and Music, Theology

 - All students are welcome to study the Bible regardless of whether they have a particular faith commitment or not.
-Papers in Theology examine the scriptures, history, content, and relevance of the Christian faith, but presuppose no Christian commitment from students.
-All that is required is an inquiring mind and an interest in those skills that can be gained through the study of any subject in the Humanities.
+All that is required is an inquiring mind and an interest in acquiring the critical skills common to all subjects in the Humanities.

 - More information link